What is the symposium?

 - Late applications will not be considered

-- The online application and submission will be available by the beginning of November.
+- The online application and submission will be available by mid-November.

 What will be the format for the symposium?

-- We intend to have a keynote speaker.
-Speaker will speak after the second session ends and before the award ceremony.
+- A keynote speaker will present after the second session and before the award ceremony.

-- Awards Ceremony will occur at the end of the second session.
+- The Awards Ceremony will occur at the end of the program.